greggersaurus/OpenSteamController/Firmware/README.md

  and SWITCH_WIRED_POWERA_FW.
 See OpenSteamController/inc/fw_cfg.h for further
  details and to configure which behavior the firmware builds with.

+TODO: Add more details on each build type and how to use once it is built

 # TODO

 This is a running list of items I would like to prioritize and not lose track of.

+1. trackpad.c
+    1. Clean up
+        1. trackpadGetLastXY especially....
+        1. Either remove "test" option or make more usable

 1. Faux Switch Controller
     1. Clean up (i.e. naming changes...)
+    1. Better conversion of trackpad X/Y data for right control stick
+    1. Implement Left Trackpad as DPAD
     1. Add startup jingle...?